levilindsey/grafx/README.md

 _See this in use at [levi.codes/space-debris][demo]!_

 This framework only defines graphics logic.
 If you also need a 3D physics engine, checkout [physx][physx].
 Or checkout [gamex][gamex], a game engine that ties the grafx and physx frameworks together.

-TODO: Add some sort of getting set up and understanding the code docs.

 ## Notable Features

-- **TODO: Copy some notable feature explanations to the docs in the corresponding code.
-And to understanding-the-code.md?**
 - A system for defining 3D shapes, models, and controllers.
 - A system for configuring and drawing multiple simultaneous [WebGL programs][webgl-program].
 - A system for loading and compiling WebGL shaders and programs.
 - Support for both per-model and post-processing shaders.
 - A system for loading textures.
 - An animation framework.
-- First-person and third-person cameras.
+- A camera framework with built-in first-person and third-person cameras.
 - A collection of basic shape definitions, each with vertex position, normal, texture coordinate, and vertex indices configurations.
-- Algorithms for converting to and from a vertex indexing array.
+- Algorithms for converting to and from a vertex-indexing array.
 - An algorithm for polygon [tesselation][tesselation].
   - This is used for subdividing all faces of a polygon into a parameterized number of triangles.
   - All of the resulting vertices can then be pushed out to a given radius in order to render a